Minkowski Spacetime and QED from Ontology of Time: The Dimensionality of Spacetime

 \subsection{The Real Dirac Matrices}

-In what has been scetched above, we convinced ourselves that the case of real $4\times 4$-matrices that represent a geometric (Clifford) algebra is unique.
+In the previous section we have shown that the case of $4\times 4$-matrices that represent a geometric (Clifford) algebra is unique and fundamental.
 It is the simplest and most general algebra that allows for construction of spacetime.
 And it is the only algebra that generates a spacetime {\it as we experience it}.
 With respect to the basic variables $\psi$ it represents systems with 2 DOFs.
-It can also be regarded as ``fundamental'' as it describes the smallest possible oscillatory system with (internal) coupling or ``interaction''~\footnote{ The role of the Dirac matrices as generators of the symplectic group $Sp(4,R)$ has been described before, see for instance Ref.~(\cite{DGL}).}.
+It can also be regarded as ``fundamental'' as it describes the smallest possible oscillatory system with (internal) coupling or ``interaction''~\footnote{ The role of the Dirac matrices as generators of the symplectic group $Sp(4,R)$ has been described before, see for instance Ref.~(\cite{DGL}).
+It has been noted already in Ref.~\cite{Dirac}.}.

 An appropriate choice of the basic matrices of the Clifford algebra $Cl_{3,1}\mathbb(R)$ are the well known Dirac matrices.
 Ettore Majorana was the first who described a system of Dirac matrices that contains exclusively imaginary (or exclusively real) values~\cite{Majorana}.
-We call these matrices the ``real Dirac matrices'' (RDMs) and since we are committed to the reals, we will use the RDMs instead of the conventional system~\footnote{ According to the fundamental theorem of the Dirac matrices by Pauli, we are free to choose any system of Dirac matrices, since all systems are algebraically similar, i.e. can be mapped onto each other via similarity transformations~\cite{Pauli}.
+We call these matrices the ``real Dirac matrices'' (RDMs) and since we are - on the fundamental level - committed to the reals, we will use the RDMs instead of the conventional system~\footnote{ According to the fundamental theorem of the Dirac matrices by Pauli, we are free to choose any system of Dirac matrices, since all systems are algebraically similar, i.e. can be mapped onto each other via similarity transformations~\cite{Pauli}.
 The transformation to the conventional system is given in App.~\ref{sec_diracconv}.
 The isomorphism of this matrix group to the 3+2-dimensional de Sitter group has been pointed out by Dirac in Ref.~\cite{Dirac}. }.